UniversalDependencies/docs/_sv-overview/introduction.md

 # Introduction

+UD currently contains two treebanks for Swedish:

+* UD Swedish is a conversion of the Professional Prose originally annotated by a team led by Ulf Teleman at Lund University.
+* UD Swedish-LinES is the Swedish part of the English-Swedish LinES parallel treebank.

+Below we give a brief description of each treebank.
+More information can be found in the respective README files.

+## UD Swedish

-The Swedish UD treebank is based on the Professional Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
+UD Swedish is based on the Professional Prose section of Talbanken (Einarsson, 1976), originally annotated by a team led by Ulf Teleman at Lund University according to the MAMBA annotation scheme (Teleman, 1974).
 It consists of roughly 6,000 sentences and 97,000 tokens taken from a variety of genres, including text books, information brochures, and newspaper articles.
 The syntactic annotation is converted directly from the original MAMBA annotation, while the morphological annotation is based on the reannotation performed when incorporating Talbanken into the Swedish Treebank (Nivre and Megyesi, 2007).
 This reannotation, which also involved minor tokenization changes, followed the guidelines of the Stockholm-Umeå Corpus (SUC) 2.0.

-## Source of annotations
+### Source of annotations

 This table summarizes the origins and checking of the various columns of the CoNLL-U data.